Mathnerd314/stroscot/docs/Commentary/Compiler-Library.rst

 For fixed-precision integers and floating point, the operations work in stages: first, the numbers are converted to arbitrary-precision, then the operation is performed in arbitrary precision, then the result is rounded.
 In the case of fixed-precision integers, there are choices such as truncating (clamping/saturating), wrapping, or erroring on overflow.
 In the case of floating point, there are numerous rounding modes and errors as well.

 Commonly, the rounding is considered part of the operation, and the rounding mode is just fixed to some ambient default, but this is not optimal with respect to performance.
 Herbie provides a different approach.
 Given a real-valued expression and assumptions on the inputs, Herbie produces a list of equivalent computations, and computes their speed and accuracy for various choices of machine types and rounding.
 The programmer can then choose among these implementations, selecting the fastest, the most accurate, or some trade-off of speed and precision.
 The question is then how to expose this functionality in the language.
 The obvious choice is to make the rounding operation explicit.
 In interpreted mode arbitrary-precision is used, at least to the precision of the rounding, and in compiled mode Herbie is used.
 Or something like that.

+floating-point variables

+* register or memory.
+* on machines such as 68881 and x86, the floating registers keep excess precision.
+For most programs, the excess precision does only good, but a few programs rely on the precise definition of IEEE floating point.
+* fast: allow higher precision / formula transformations if that would result in faster code. it is unpredictable when rounding to the IEEE types takes place and NaNs, signed zero, and infinities are assumed to not occur.
+* standard: follow the rules specified in ISO C99 or C++; both casts and assignments cause values to be rounded to their semantic types
+* strict: rounding occurs after each operation, no transformations
+* exception handling, mode handling

 Matrix multiplication
 =====================